CSALabsAutomation/hadoop/installation/4_spark_installation.md

     ```
     tar -xvf spark-3.3.1-bin-hadoop3.tgz
     ```

-6. Run the below command to open bashrc file.
+6. Come out of spark folder by typing `cd` and run the below command to open bashrc file.

     ```
     sudo nano .bashrc